 This is consistent with the virial velocity method assigning high-mass DM halos much higher linewidths than have been observed (see Appendix \ref{app:line_broadening}).
-These high-mass halos are also likely the brightest halos, and thus contribute more strongly to the stack.
+These high-mass halos are also likely the brightest halos and thus contribute more strongly to the stack.
 If the high-mass halos have larger linewidths, the stack as a whole is likely to be broader and thus have more signal falling outside of the spectral aperture used to calculate the final S/N ratio.
-Both the cutoff virial velocity and the \vmp\ prescription allow for narrower spectral lines at high halo masses.
+Both the cut-off virial velocity and the \vmp\ prescription allow for narrower spectral lines at high halo masses.

-\subsection{Interloper Contamination}
+\subsection{Interloper contamination}

 While we have thus far been assuming a perfect LIM map and galaxy catalogue, with only uncorrelated noise being added to the map, this is unlikely to be the case in a real intensity mapping situation.
-Potential sources of contamination to the stack include foreground or background interloper emission being present in the LIM map, and interloper galaxies (whether due to noise peaks or to foreground emission) being present in the galaxy catalogue.
+Potential sources of contamination to the stack include foreground or background interloper emission being present in the LIM map (for example, the COMAP data cubes will contain CO(2-1) emission from galaxies at $6<z<8$, which is expected to be roughly an order of magnitude fainter than the target CO(1-0) signal; \citealt{breysse2021_comapEOR}, \citealt{chung2024_globalsignals}), and interloper galaxies being present in the galaxy catalogue (due to either noise peaks or \textsc{[OII]}-emitting foreground galaxies).
 We explore both cases here.

-\subsubsection{LIM Interlopers}
+\subsubsection{LIM interlopers}

-In order to test the robustness of the stacking pipeline against background and foreground interloper line emission being included in the LIM maps, we add in simulated foreground emission following the methodology outlined in \S\ref{sec:simpipeline:simmap}.
-For each of 9 different LIM map realizations, we generate 11 different interloper iterations using the transformations above.
+In order to test the robustness of the stacking pipeline against background and foreground interloper line emission being included in the LIM maps, we add in simulated background line emission following the methodology outlined in \S\ref{sec:simpipeline:simmap}.
+For each of nine different LIM map realisations, we generate 11 different interloper iterations.
 We then perform stacks on the maps with interloper emission present, at 1000\%, 100\%, 10\%, and 1\% of the target emission, and compare the output luminosity to the luminosity without interlopers.
-We repeat this analysis for stacks with 100 and 10 000 objects, to see if a larger galaxy catalogue helps to mitigate the effects of spectral-line contamination.
+We repeat this analysis for stacks with 100 and 10 000 objects, to see if a larger galaxy catalogue helps to mitigate the effects of spectral line contamination.
 The results are shown in Figure \ref{fig:foregrounds}.